edmoundtysonjr-cmyk/cryptlib/architecture.md

 | RSA | 4096 | - |

-Note that some of these algorithms are present only for backwards- compatibility purposes or have security issues and shouldnít be used unless you know what youíre doing.
-In particular DES and SHA-1 are no longer regarded as secure, RC4 has serious security problems and shouldnít be used, and IDEA is only present for PGP 2.x compatibility which is slated for removal in the next release.
+Note that some of these algorithms are present only for backwards- compatibility purposes or have security issues and shouldn‚Äôt be used unless you know what you‚Äôre doing.
+In particular DES and SHA-1 are no longer regarded as secure, RC4 has serious security problems and shouldn‚Äôt be used, and IDEA is only present for PGP 2.x compatibility which is slated for removal in the next release.
 In addition ECDSA and ECDH are extremely brittle algorithms with the distressing habit of leaking the private key if anything